leoraclet/leoraclet/README.md

 ## [❄️ &nbsp; Fractal generator *(2022)*](https://github.com/leoraclet/fractals)

-This program is a fractal generator, programmed in **C / C++** and using **SFML**, that let you generate and explore colored fractals, such as Mandelbrot and Julia sets.
+This program is a fractal generator, made in **C / C++** using **SFML**, that let you generate and explore colored fractals such as Mandelbrot and Julia sets.
 Deep zooms in real time are made by possible by emulating double floating precision on GPU.
 <br>
 <p align="center">
 	<a href="https://github.com/leoraclet/fractals"><img src="https://github.com/leoraclet/leoraclet/blob/main/mandelbrot_colored.png" width="600"></a>